MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 # Add latest cumulative update
 Write-Host "$(Get-TS): Adding package $LCU_PATH" Add-WindowsPackage -Path $MAIN_OS_MOUNT -PackagePath $LCU_PATH -ErrorAction stop | Out-Null

 # Copy our updated recovery image from earlier into the main OS
 # Note: If I were updating more than 1 edition, I'd want to copy the same recovery image file
 # into each edition to enable single instancing
-Copy-Item -Path $WORKING_PATH"\winre.wim” -Destination $MAIN_OS_MOUNT"\windows\system32\recovery\winre.wim” -Force -Recurse -ErrorAction stop | Out-Null
+Copy-Item -Path $WORKING_PATH"\winre.wim" -Destination $MAIN_OS_MOUNT"\windows\system32\recovery\winre.wim" -Force -Recurse -ErrorAction stop | Out-Null

 # Perform image cleanup
 Write-Host "$(Get-TS): Performing image cleanup on main OS" DISM /image:$MAIN_OS_MOUNT /cleanup-image /StartComponentCleanup | Out-Null

 #
 # Note: If I wanted to enable additional Optional Components, I'd add these here.
 # In addition, we'll add .Net 3.5 here as well.
 Both .Net and Optional Components might require
 # the image to be booted, and thus if we tried to cleanup after installation, it would fail.
 #